jeremyrayjewell/cyber_journal/writeups/tryhackme/advent-of-cyber-2025/day01.md

-# Advent of Cyber 2025 – Day 1
+# Advent of Cyber 2025 – Day 1 , 2025-12-01
 **Room:** Linux CLI – Shells Bells
 **Category:** Linux Fundamentals
-**Skills Practiced:** Basic Linux commands, navigation, reading files, SSH, terminal usage
+**Skills Practiced:** Navigating Linux filesystems, working with hidden files, reading logs, using grep, using find, reading shell scripts, switching users, inspecting /etc/shadow, accessing bash history, SSH tunneling, and interpreting clues.

 ---

 ## Summary
-This day introduces the Linux command-line interface (CLI) and uses a fictional scenario involving McSkidy and the TBFC team.
-The goal is to learn to navigate the filesystem, understand simple Linux utilities, and begin uncovering what happened before McSkidy disappeared.

-The room provides a Linux virtual machine where you use common shell tools to explore tbfc-web01, a server that processes Christmas wishlists.
-The focus is on foundational skills: using `ls`, `cd`, `cat`, understanding file paths, and examining system structure.
+This challenge introduces the Linux command-line interface in the context of investigating the disappearance of McSkidy.
+The TBFC team suspects HopSec Island attackers tampered with the Christmas wishlist server (`tbfc-web01`).
+My goal was to follow McSkidy’s clues, inspect the system, uncover malicious changes, and collect flags along the way.

+This writeup includes the actual commands I entered, the incorrect attempts and misunderstandings I resolved, and the full investigative process, including the optional Side Quest hidden in McSkidy’s home directory.

 ---

 ## Walkthrough Notes

-### **Connecting to the Machine**
+### Connecting to the Machine
 You can connect in two ways:

-1. Using the THM split-view terminal (automatic when starting the machine)
+1. THM split-view terminal (auto-loaded)
-2. Using SSH from your own machine:
+2. SSH from your own machine:

 ```bash
 ssh mcskidy@MACHINE_IP
 # password: AoC2025!
 ```

-### **Key navigation and inspection commands used**
-Typical commands for this room include:
+Useful commands for this room:

 ```bash
 ls -la